circonfl3x/Dynwm/README.md

 # Dynwm
-A small utility aimed at tiling window managers that enables some form of dynamic wallpapers
+A small utility aimed at tiling window managers that enables some form of dynamic wallpaper functionality